-John Emerson legal writer science writer web and print Most recent work (mid-2021) In 1946 while eating his lunch during a mining exploration in the western Flinders Ranges, it dawned on geologist Reginald Sprigg just how ancient the fossils were he had discovered.
+John Emerson professional writer and publisher Most recent work (2022) In 1946 while eating his lunch during a mining exploration in the western Flinders Ranges, it dawned on geologist Reginald Sprigg just how ancient the fossils were he had discovered.
 The jellyfish-like organisms that had left behind their imprints had lived over 500 million years ago, when Australia was under warm seas.
 Sprigg's discovery was so important that for the first time in over 100 years a new geological period was created.
 The Ediacaran Period stretches from 635 to 541 million years ago, predating the Cambrian period.
 Reginald Sprigg (1919-1994) studied geology under Sir Douglas Mawson and graduated with a Masters of Science in 1942.
 He helped found several mineral exploration companies, including SANTOS and Beach Petroleum.
 This sculpture by Sylvio Apponyi is of one of those fossils, named 'Spriggina floundersi' It was donated to the University in 2020 by the Hon.
 Tom Gray QC and is the fossil emblem for South Australia.
 Judges are usually painted with unquestioning reverence.